chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_remote_directory.rst

 The |resource remote_directory| resource is used incrementally transfer a directory from a cookbook to a node.
 The directory that is copied from the cookbook should be located under ``COOKBOOK_NAME/files/default/REMOTE_DIRECTORY``.
 The |resource remote_directory| resource will obey file specificity.

-..
-Removed for review.
-..
-A host-or distribution-specific path can also be used.